jlan84/knn-assignment/individual.md

 ### Data

-You can also use sklearn's `make_classification` for creating a fake dataset like we did in a previous exercise.
+You can also use sklearn's `make_classification` for creating a fake dataset.

 ```python
 X, y = make_classification(n_features=4, n_redundant=0, n_informative=1,